Kaliguth/kali-shell-project/README.md

 A `numberOfArguments` variable is created to count the number of arguments.
 If `arguments` array is empty, `input` and `arguments` variables are freed from the memory and the current iteration is skipped.
 No message is outputed and no function is being used.</br>

-The main part of this function checks if the input starts with any of the known command names (cd, cp, ls etc.) or if pipe symbol is found in the arguments and uses required command functions as needed.</br>
+The main part of this function checks if the input starts with any of the known command callouts (cd, cp, ls etc.) or if pipe symbol is found in the arguments and uses required command functions as needed.</br>

 If the first argument is not one of the programmed commands, a `Command not found` message is outputed with the input given.</br>